newellbrandon/kastendevhub.github.io/_posts/2024-04-22-source-code-repo-backup.md

         maxage: 7 # keep logs for 7 days
 ```

-For this iteration we are still using a Deployment and PVC scenario and later on we will try and enhance this so that you do not need to have the pod running continously using built in Kanister functions to achieve this.
+For this iteration we are still using a Deployment and PVC scenario and later on we will try and enhance this so that you do not need to have the pod running continously using built-in Kanister functions to achieve this.

 ```
 apiVersion: v1